 Market Price of Bond

-The market price of bond is the present value of all expected future principal and interest payments of the bonds discounted at the bonds yield to maturity (rate of return).
-It is to be noted that yield and price of the bond are inversely related so that when market rate rises, prices of bond will fall and vice-versa.
+The market price of a bond is the present value of all expected future principal and interest payments of the bonds discounted at the bonds yield to maturity (rate of return).
+It is to be noted that the yield and price of the bond are inversely related so that when the market rate rises, prices of the bond will fall and vice-versa.

 The success of a bond is measured depending on the yield which they offer.
 Yield is the annual percentage of return earned on a security.